 After three months of operation, my Hyundai Accent CRDi (Diesel) Sedan taxicab lost power: it could hardly move forward in first gear.
 I made a visual inspection of the engine and found out that the VGT Actuator Lever was stuck (see Fig. 1).
 Normally the actuator stays at retracted position when the engine is idling and extends downward as the engine is revved up.
-In this case, the actuator remained in retracted position even when the engine was revved up.
+In this case, the actuator remained in a retracted position even when the engine was revved up.

 We removed the actuator and then swayed the VGT lever very gently until we got a smooth full play of the lever.
 We made sure to do it very gently to avoid damage to the internal components.
-Then we installed the actuator back on, and run the engine.
+Then we installed the actuator back on and ran the engine.
 Brrrmmmm!!!
 Wow!
-My car was fired up and sounded like it’s ready to go.
+My car was fired up and sounded like it was ready to go.

 We tested the car around, and we’re very happy with the result.
-It’s been in operation for thirteen months now without any problem of that sort.
+It has been in operation for thirteen months now without any problem of that sort.

 There Must Be a Reason

 Although my taxicab was now working, I just felt that there was still unfinished business.
 A couple of questions were left unanswered.
 Why did the VGT mechanism get stuck, and why would the engine lose power when the VGT mechanism gets stuck?
 There must be a reason.
 In the search for the answers, I’ve done a little investigation and research which I will share with you.